panoply/vscode-liquid/README.md

 # Snippets

 Liquid snippets are supported in this extension.
-The Filter and Tag snippets which have been included were forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets).
+The Filter and Tag snippets included were originally forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets).
 The reason for forking this extension is to avoid conflicts due to the extension dependency it relies on, however additionally the extension includes over 50+ snippet helpers for both Jekyll and Shopify development.

 ### Schema Snippets <small>(Shopify Liquid Variation)</small>